terlim-sfdc/milenology/src/posts/5-react-native-salesforce.md

 };
 ```

-Having implemented the feature to query the API via a GET method above, we should expect to also be able to call the POST method to modify the content of the Postgres database, and eventually also update the Eureka Customer Custom object within the Salesforce tenant/organization through Heroku Connect.
+Having implemented the feature to query the API via a GET method above, it is reasonable to also have a functionality to call the POST method to modify the content of the Postgres database.
+This eventually also updates the Eureka Customers Custom object within the Salesforce tenant/organization using Heroku Connect.

-This is a sample code of how the Update Customer Details Screen is implemented by calling the _handleSubmit_ method when the Customer Details Update form is submitted within the app, which sends the updated _customerDataObject_ from the state of the app to the Heroku ExpressJS App.
+Here is a sample code of how the Update Customer Details Screen is implemented by calling the _handleSubmit_ method when the Customer Details Update form is submitted within the app, which sends the updated _customerDataObject_ from the state of the app to the Heroku ExpressJS App.

-In a typical production implementation, it would definitely be good practice to implement a security feature to ensure the right authentication exists in the header of this POST request, to allow only authenticated apps to make changes to the Postgres database and the Salesforce organization.
-For the purpose of this demo, this security feature wasn't implemented.

 ```javascript
 const baseURL = `https://eureka-mobile-demo.herokuapp.com/customers`;